dreadwrr/Developer-buddy/README.md

 script includes recentchanges as well as save-changesnew.
 There is the bash version (with python backend) that is the main release.
 A python version which is recentchanges implemented in python that I also use for bridging from bash to qt.
 This streamlines development as new changes are made for primary releases.
 Both bash and qt being on the opposite sides of implementation.

 I first started a Qt gui for Windows 10/11 based on recent changes.
 Then converted it for linux.
-Afterwards went back and updated the initial windows release.

 Windows Qt https://github.com/dreadwrr/Recentchanges <br>
 Linux https://github.com/dreadwrr/Recentchanges-Linux<br><br>